+Originally posted a year ago, I am bringing up from the archives.
 Here are several films worth watching during the upcoming anniversary of the attack on the Twin Towers.
 Click on the title to see my longer reviews.
-Note that since I put this together several years ago, I’ve added two films at the end.
-This is from the September issue of VP, an example of the …
+Note that since I put this together several years ago, I’ve added two films at the end. …

 To read my review of this film version of Barack Obama’s early life, click on the film title.